tschatzl/tschatzl.github.io/_posts/2021-03-12-jdk16-g1-parallel-gc-changes.md

     A. Shipilev has a write-up of this problem and the options on how to handle this [here](https://shipilev.net/jvm/anatomy-quarks/9-jni-critical-gclocker/); following this write-up, this change would move G1 behavior from option 1 (disabling gc completely) to option 3 (pin the subspace(s) containing the object(s)).

     Examples for such preparatory changes are [JDK-8253600](https://bugs.openjdk.java.net/browse/JDK-8253600) and [JDK-8253081](https://bugs.openjdk.java.net/browse/JDK-8253081). **The missing part** is not enabling this functionality, that's just [a few lines of code](https://github.com/openjdk/jdk/compare/master...tschatzl:full-pin-support) at this point, but the as of this writing its behavioral impact has not been fully explored.
-Some initial testing showed some potential issues with unkown impact, where we brainstormed for [potential solutions](https://bugs.openjdk.java.net/issues/?jql=labels%20%3D%20gc-g1-pinned-regions).
+Some initial testing showed some potential issues with unkown impact, after which we brainstormed for [potential solutions](https://bugs.openjdk.java.net/issues/?jql=labels%20%3D%20gc-g1-pinned-regions).
 If anyone has interest to investigate this a bit more and then try one of these (or other) suggestions, feel free to contact me.

 ## What's next